opensrp/opensrp-client-native-form/README.md

 4. Step 2. will be repeated for each language that the Android client wishes to support.
    - The `string_identifier`s would remain the same but the String literals would change - taking on their translated versions for each locale.
    - To distinguish between the different property files for each locale, the following [convention](https://developer.android.com/reference/java/util/ResourceBundle.html#getBundle(java.lang.String,%20java.util.Locale,%20java.lang.ClassLoader)) should be used e.g. `basic_form_en_US.properties` for US English and `basic_form_fr.properties` for French.
-5. Set the `JsonFormConstants.PERFORM_FORM_TRANSLATION` intent extra to true when launching each JsonForm to activate MLS for that form.
+5. Set the `JsonFormConstants.PERFORM_FORM_TRANSLATION` intent extra to true when launching each JsonForm to activate MLS for that form (for sub-forms, `setArguments` can be used).

 The process of generating the assets in steps 1-3 may be a bit tedious and error prone.
 To this end, a utility is provided to ease the process.
 The tool (`JsonForm MLS Asset Generator`) is described below.